 In the workflow, we have added two Log to History action.
 If you will open the History list or if you will go to the Workflow details page you can see the messages that we have put.

 You may like following Nintex Workflow for Office 365 SharePoint Online tutorials:

 - How to use Start a Task Process Action in Nintex Workflow for Office 365 SharePoint Online

 - Query List Nintex workflow action for Office 365 SharePoint Online

 - Assign A Task Action in Nintex Workflow for Office 365 SharePoint online

-This Nintex tutorial explains how we can start with Nintex Workflow for Office 365?
+This Nintex tutorial explains, how to start with Nintex Workflow for Office 365?
 What are the advantages of using Nintex Workflow for Office 365 over SharePoint designer workflows?
 Also, we discussed how we can start our first workflow using Nintex Workflow for Office 365 in SharePoint online?